DanaEilam/Machine-Learning-Final-Project/README.md

 <img src="https://github.com/user-attachments/assets/0d2e5b1b-ae80-40c4-ab7b-6fc29ebf0f26" class="center">
 </div>
 <br>
-In light of our results, we found that the RandomForest Classifier model has the highest AUC for both validation and train, and therefore we chose this model as our predictive model.
+In light of our results, we found that the Random Forest Classifier model has the highest AUC for both validation and train, and therefore we chose this model as our predictive model.

 ### Execution of the prediction:
 We read the test file and ran the entire processing procedure on it that was done on the train file.
-We ran the RandomForest Classifier model again on all the values from the train set after processing.
+We ran the Random Forest Classifier model again on all the values from the train set after processing.
 After that, we performed the prediction on the test file and received the probability of making a purchase or not for each individual ID.
 Finally, we put the results into one file.
 Additionally, at the end of the program, we added a pipeline.
 In other words, a piece of code that briefly performs the entire process mentioned above.